Extending simple monotone drawings: Introduction

 Levi's Enlargement Lemma~\cite{L26_Teilung} states that for every arrangement of pseudolines and every pair of points $a,b$ not on the same pseudoline, one can draw a new pseudoline through $a$ and $b$, crossing every curve from the given arrangement exactly once.
 The lemma has several alternative proofs in the literature~\cite{AMRS18_Levi,S19_Levi}.

-Snoeyink and Hershberger~\cite{SH91_sweeping} generalized Levi's Lemma to a sweeping theorem for pseudoline arrangements, which allows to ``rotate'' a new pseudoline through a given point, sweeping the whole plane in the process.
+Snoeyink and Hershberger~\cite{SH91_sweeping} generalized Levi's Lemma to a sweeping theorem for pseudoline arrangements, which allows ``rotating'' a new pseudoline through a given point, sweeping the whole plane in the process.

-By a classical result of Goodman~\cite{Go80_proof},~\cite[Theorem 5.1.4]{FG17_pseudoline}, every arrangement of pseudolines can be transformed by a homeomorphism of the plane into an arrangement of monotone pseudolines, or, a so-called \emph{wiring diagram}.
+By a classical result of Goodman~\cite{Go80_proof},~\cite[Theorem 5.1.4]{FG17_pseudoline}, every arrangement of pseudolines can be transformed by a homeomorphism of the plane into an~arrangement of monotone pseudolines, or a so-called \emph{wiring diagram}.
 Therefore, monotone arrangements of pseudosegments can be considered as a generalization of pseudoline arrangements.
 On the other hand, Figure~\ref{fig_00_non_pseudolines} shows an example that not every monotone arrangement of pseudosegments can be seen as a ``restriction'' of a pseudoline arrangement, and so Theorem~\ref{theorem_main} does not easily follow from Levi's Lemma.
-See Arroyo, Bensmail and Richter~\cite[Figure~2]{AKPVSW23_inserting} for more examples.
-Since a pseudoline (in the projective plane) can be considered as a~union of two pseudosegments, Theorem~\ref{theorem_main} can also be considered as a generalization of ``a~half'' of Levi's Lemma.
+See Arroyo, Bensmail and Richter~\cite[Figure~2]{ABR21_pseudolines} for more examples.
+Since a pseudoline (in the projective plane) can be considered as a~union of two internally disjoint pseudosegments (one bounded and the other one crossing the line at infinity), Theorem~\ref{theorem_main} can also be considered as a generalization of ``a~half'' of Levi's Lemma.

-By $P_3+P_3$ we denote the union of two vertex-disjoint paths of length $3$.
-A simple drawing of $P_3+P_3$ that cannot be extended to a simple drawing of a complete graph was constructed by Eggelton~\cite[Diagram 15(ii)]{Egg73_crossing} and later rediscovered by the first author~\cite[Figure 9]{K13_improved}.
+By $P_3+P_3$ we denote the union of two vertex-disjoint paths of length $2$.
+A simple drawing of $P_3+P_3$ that cannot be extended to a simple drawing of a complete graph was constructed by Eggleton~\cite[Diagram 15(ii)]{Egg73_crossing} and later rediscovered by the first author~\cite[Figure 9]{K13_improved}.
 Later a few more examples of non-extendable simple drawings were constructed~\cite[Figures 1, 10]{KPRT15_saturated}.
-None of these drawings are homeomorphic to monotone drawings, but some of them can be easily transformed into cylindrically monotone drawings; see Figure~\ref{figure_P3+P3}.
+None of these drawings are homeomorphic to monotone drawings, which follows, for example, from Corollary~\ref{cor_drawings}, but some of them can easily be transformed into cylindrically monotone drawings; see Figure~\ref{figure_P3+P3}.

 The first author together with Pach, Radoi\v{c}i\'{c} and T\'{o}th~\cite{KPRT15_saturated} proved that for every $k\ge 1$, for every arrangement $\mathcal{A}$ of $k$-strings and every pair of points $a,b$ not on the same curve of $\mathcal{A}$, there exists a simple curve joining $a$ and $b$ intersecting every curve of $\mathcal{A}$ at most $2k$ times.
 They also constructed examples showing that the constant $2k$ cannot be improved.